-Making regular extra payments on the principal balance yields singificant returns.
+Making regular additional payments on the loan principal can yield enormous savings.
 People employ various techniques to accomplish this goal.
-Paying a single additional full payment one time a year is perhaps the simplest to track.
-However, some people can't swing such an enormous additional payment, so splitting one additional payment into 12 additional monthly payments works too.
-Another popular option is to pay a half payment every other week.
-The effect here is that you make one extra monthly payment each year.
-These options differ slightly in lowering the final payback amount and shortening payback length, but they will all significantly reduce the length of your mortgage and lower your total interest paid.
+For many people,Perhaps the easiest way to keep track is to make one additional mortgage payment per year.
+If you can't afford to pay an extra whole payment all at once, you can split that large amount into 12 smaller payments and pay that additional amount monthly.
+Another popular option is to pay half of your payment every two weeks.
+The result is you will make one extra monthly payment each year.
+These options differ a little in reducing the final payback amount and shortening payback length, but they will all significantly reduce the duration of your mortgage and lower your total interest paid.

-Ward Kilduff Mortgage can walk you At Ward Kilduff Mortgage, we answer questions about interest-saving strategies almost every day.
+Ward Kilduff Mortgage can walk you Ward Kilduff Mortgage can answer questions about these interest savings and many others.
 Call us: (860) 658-7100.

 Got a Question?